-The Trustee expects the investment manager to take account of financially material considerations (including climate change and other ESG considerations).
-The Trustee seeks to appoint a manager that has appropriate skills and processes to do this, and from time-to-time review how the manager is taking account of these issues in practice.
+The Trustee expects the investment managers to take account of financially material considerations (including climate change and other ESG considerations).
+The Trustee seeks to appoint managers that have the appropriate skills and processes to do this, and from time to time review how the managers are taking account of these issues in practice.

 The Trustee encourages its managers to improve their ESG practices, although acknowledge that it has limited influence over managers' investment practices where assets are held in pooled funds and that the parameters of some pooled funds may limit the scope for significant incorporation of ESG factors.
-The Trustee has chosen to invest the Closed Fund equity allocation in a passively managed fund that tracks an index with reduced exposure to climate-related risks.
 The Trustee does not generally take into account any non-financial matters (i.e. matters relating to the ethical and other views of members and beneficiaries, rather than considerations of financial risk and return) in the selection, retention and realisation of investments.